jamesoh3928/MoonRust/README.md

 ### Expected Functionality By Checkpoint

-By the checkpoint, a fully functional interpreter based on the specification above is expected.
+By the checkpoint, a fully functional parser as well as half of the interpreter requirements are expected to be complete.

 ## Team members: